 Our goal at Magic Reed is to present best in category used oboes to serious players within our community.
 We keep our inventory small and targeted- and this is a good thing.
 We seek an optimal intersection of quality, age, condition in any oboe we sell.
-We never buy an oboe we would not be willing to keep for our own use.
+We never offer an oboe we would not be willing to play ourselves.
 Every oboe is professionally serviced by a master technician to bring them to concert ready condition.
 They are also evaluated for merit before pricing.
 An oboe reed subscription is offered free with full price sales.

 We welcome consultations, and will help you navigate the market if we do not have what you want here.